 There are two different types of motivation, extrinsic and intrinsic motivation.
 Extrinsic motivation refers to doing an activity, not for its inherent enjoyment but instead for a different outcome.
 Intrinsic motivation refers to doing an activity for its inherent enjoyment.

 When we are engaged in intrinsic motivation, it results in better quality and engagement.
 Everyone likes to do things they are interested in.
-When you take part in your child’s interests, they are more likely to be engaged and care about the activity or topic.
+When you take part in your child’s interests, they are more likely to be engaged instead of not care about the activity or topic.

 You can start by simply observing what your child likes.
 This could be a television show, book series, or games they enjoy.
 From there, show your child that you too are interested in those things.
 Talk about them with your child, and ask them questions about what they like about it.